Welsh Corgi: History

-The first championship was awarded at a Cardiff show in 1928, to a red and white Pembroke bitch named Shan Fach.
+The first championship was awarded at a Cardiff show in 1928 to a red and white Pembroke bitch named Shan Fach.
 The breeds continued to be judged together until 1934, when the Kennel Club recognized each breed separately.
-In that initial registration, some 59 Cardigans and 240 Pembrokes were listed in the pedigree books.
+Some 59 Cardigans and 240 Pembrokes were listed in the pedigree books in that initial registration.
 The decisions about the breed to which each dog belonged were sometimes left to the owners, who were free to choose whichever they felt was the most appropriate.
 The first dog to be named best-in-show at an open conformation show was Ch.
 Bowhit Pivot.

-Cardigan Welsh Corgis continued to be rarer than Pembrokes, with only 11 registrations made in 1940.
-Both breeds survived the Second World War, although the Cardigans registered with the Kennel Club numbered only 61 by the end of the war.
+Cardigan Welsh Corgis continued to be rarer than Pembrokes, with only 11 registrations in 1940.
+Both breeds survived the Second World War, although the Cardigans registered with the Kennel Club numbered only 61 by the war's end.
 Pembrokes became very popular during the postwar years in the United Kingdom; in 1953, it was ranked as the fourth-most popular breed by the Kennel Club, behind the English Cocker Spaniel, the German Shepherd, and the Pekingese.
 In 1955, the reserve Best in Show at Crufts was the Pembroke Welsh Corgi Kaytop Maracas Mint.
 The Corgi breeds declined in popularity: veterinary physician Brian Singleton suggested in The Times in 1963 that this was due to issues with their temperament.

 The Cardigan Welsh Corgi was listed in the Kennel Club's first list of Vulnerable Native Breeds in 2006.
 This list is for those breeds which register less than 300 dogs in any one year; there had been 84 Cardigan Corgis registered in 2006.
-After an initial increase, this declined to 46 in 2010, but then rose to the highest numbers since the list began in 2015, with a total of 124 puppies registered.
+After an initial increase, this declined to 46 in 2010 but rose to the highest number since the list began in 2015, with 124 puppies registered.
 In 2013, the Pembroke Welsh Corgi was also added, as there had been only 241 puppies registered that year.
-While the Kennel Club blamed this on the importation of foreign dog breeds, The Daily Telegraph blamed the decline on the ban on tail docking introduced six years before.
+While the Kennel Club blamed this decline on the importation of foreign dog breeds, The Daily Telegraph faulted the UK's 2006 Animal Welfare Act, which banned tail-docking for cosmetic purposes.
 However, 2015 had an increase of 34% in the number of Pembroke registrations; the popularity of Corgis on Instagram was credited for the change.
 Pembrokes were removed from the Vulnerable Native Breeds list in 2016.